taidalog/ttt/README.md

 ## Synopsis

 - A text-to-timeline convertor.
+You can just input your schedules to get a timeline image.

 ## Usage

 1. Visit [ttt](https://taidalog.github.io/ttt/).
-1. Type or paste your timeline text to the input area.
+1. Input your schedules to the input area.
+(See the example below.)
 1. Your timeline image will be generated.
 1. Cliick the "Download" button to save the generated image.

-## Timeline text format
+## Schedule format

 ```
 YYYY-MM-DD/YYYY-MM-DD
+YYYY-MM-DD XXXX
 YYYY-MM-DD XXXX
 ...
 ```